Tudor Watches: Tudor-manufactured movements

-Movements used in Tudor classic watches are manufactured by the Swiss companies ETA or Valjoux.
-In 2015, Tudor launched its first in-house movement for its Pelagos and North Flag watches.
+Some movements used in Tudor classic watches are manufactured by the Swiss companies ETA, Sellita or Valjoux, but in 2015, Tudor launched its first in-house movement for its Pelagos and North Flag watches.
 In 2017, Tudor entered into a cooperative agreement with Breitling, providing the MT5612 movement from the Tudor Pelagos for Breitling's Superocean Heritage watch, while in return Breitling produces the Tudor Calibre MT5813 movement for use in the new Tudor Heritage Chronograph, based on the Breitling B01.

 Tudor produces variants of its 2015 "Manufacture Calibre": the MT 5601 was developed specifically for the Black Bay Bronze model and is slightly larger in diameter and displays hours, minutes and seconds functions, and the MT5602 was developed for the Black Bay and the Black Bay Dark models, and also displays hours, minutes and seconds.

 Caliber MT5402 is a smaller and thinner version of the 5602, developed for the Black Bay 58 line.
 As of its release in 2018, it is only available without date display and carries the same specs of movement speed, material use, structure and power reserve as the 5602.
 As of 2021, it also exists as MT5400, a slightly modified size version for the Black Bay 58 models with open case back to fit the sapphire case-back size.

 On May 25, 2021, Tudor announced their Manufacture Calibre MT5602-1U alongside their new Black Bay Ceramic timepiece.
-The movement is almost entirely black, with a black tungsten rotor, a 70 hour power reserve, and a silicon hairspring.
-It is the company's first METAS-certified master chromometer timepiece, able to function within a tolerance range of 0/+5 seconds per day.
+The movement is almost entirely black, with a black tungsten rotor, a 70-hour power reserve, and a silicon hairspring.
+It is the company's first METAS Master Chronometer timepiece, able to function within a tolerance range of 0/+5 seconds per day.

+Tudor in-house mechanical movements typically function within a tolerance range of -4/+6 seconds per day.
+This average daily rate level is in line with COSC Chronometer standards, which Tudor often certifies its movements to.